arclab-hku/Event_based_VO-VIO-SLAM/README.md

 Filters are needed for avoiding the interfere from infrared light under the motion capture system.
 For the dvxplorer, the sensitive of event generation should be set, e.g. `bias_sensitivity`.
 Users can visualize the event streams to see whether it is similiar to the edge map of the testing environments, and then fine-tune it.
-Otherwise, the event sensor would output noise and is useless just like [M2DGR](https://github.com/SJTU-ViSYS/M2DGR).
+Otherwise, the event sensor would output many noise and ultimately leading the event data as useless as the [M2DGR](https://github.com/SJTU-ViSYS/M2DGR) datasets.

 ## Data Sequence